rfgzuid/Capstone/README.md

 - Cartpole v1
 - Lunar lander v2 (discrete & continuous)

 The library support training of DDQN (discrete actions) and DDPG (continuous actions) agents.
-The code is based on [DDPG SOURCE] [DDQN SOURCE].
+The code is based on [DDPG SOURCE] and [DQN SOURCE].

 Also a Neural Network Dynamical Model (NNDM) is trained parallel to the agents, using the same Replay Memory.
 Both the NNDM and Agent parameters for each environment are saved in the 'Models' folder.
 These can directly be loaded and evaluated using the library.